(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Chocolate stuffed cinnamon sugar jack-o’-lantern cookies just in time for Halloween!
 I am amazed by how good these cookies are.
 They creamy chocolate layer sandwiched between two crunchy cinnamon sugar cookies is just the perfect pairing.
-If you’re looking for a fun fall cookie recipe, give this a try!
+If you’re looking for a fun fall cookie recipe, give this recipe a try!

 This recipe was inspired by Half Baked Harvest’s milk chocolate stuffed jack-o’-lantern cookies!
 I wanted to make an allergy friendly version of her cookies, and I am so glad that I did!
 This is my new favorite fall cookie recipe.